Business people looking at a device to illustrate a blog post about KPI dashboards.

 Should You Have a KPI Dashboard for Every Department Leader?

 It is also worth noting that when your organization gets to a point where you need deeper insight, it may be time to invest in a business intelligence (BI) solution, like Tableau or Microsoft PowerBI.
 These data visualization tools pull all your information into one place.
 In addition to your KPIs, you gain access to the underlying numbers (potentially in real-time) and can view them in different ways.
-However, such tools are expensive, so most growing companies start with a simple Excel spreadsheet.
+Such tools are expensive, however, so most growing companies start with a simple Excel spreadsheet.

 How to Build a KPI Dashboard